jvihar174/cse360class/README.md

 # cse360class
-This is an in erosn class acitivity assignment.
+This is an in perosn class acitivity assignment.